kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

     return current_section_heading
 ```

-Next, we pass the current_section_heading, to the extract_features function and add the following
+Next, we pass the current_section_heading to the extract_features function and add the following
 features to our features array.

 ```python